WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

 }
 ```

-For the Direction, you need to override the Move Function however you need to keep track of “isActive” and “isRestricted” as the movement inherits from the ActorAction and IRestrainableAction.
+For the Direction, you need to override the Move Function however you need to keep track of `isActive` and `isRestricted` as the movement inherits from the `ActorAction` and `IRestrainableAction`.

 ``` c#
 public override bool Move(Vector2 direction)